javifm86/hugo-site/content/blog/2022-03-17-monorepo-starter/index.en.md

 ```

 ### pre-commit summary
-Once we have completed this steps, **we have finished the configuration for pre-commit hook**.
+Once we have completed these steps, **we have finished the configuration for pre-commit hook**.
 This is the flow that will be triggered when we make a git commit:

 1. `pre-commit` husky script will execute `npm run lint` defined in root `package.json`.
 1. `lint` script will go to both **backend** and **frontend** folder, and will execute `npm run lint:staged`.